bright/new-www/content/blog/2017-10-24-selecting-the-right-partner-for-your-mvp.md

 ## 3. Extension of your team

 You run a startup and therefore things change rapidly.
-Each day brings new ideas, things to check out, more requests from the clients.
-You should be able to share it all with the developers working on your product without having to go through any soft of legal layer.
-If adding even the smallest change to the feature set requires signing an annex with them - it's not worth it.
+Each day brings new ideas, things to check out, more requests from the clients. **You should be able to share it all with the developers working on your product without having to go through any soft of legal layer.
+If adding even the smallest change to the feature set requires signing an annex with them - it's not worth it**.
 If there are things that you would have no problem asking your in-house developer but for some reason are prevented from asking the same from developer working for your partner company then it's not worth it neither.

 You should be able to work with them as if they were part of your team.
 Effectively they should feel that they are a part of your team.
 There's a catch: you also need to treat them as a part of your team.